Header image

 Biography

 Siosinamele Lui is the Climate Traditional Knowledge Officer based at SPREP.
-She is the project lead for the CaB Smart project to develop guidance for ensuring Traditional Knowledge is appropriately included in MSP processes.
-She has spent a decade working for the Samoa Meteorological Service, in particular the Geoscience and Oceans observations before working at SPREP.
+She is the project lead for the CaB Smart MSP project to develop guidance for ensuring Traditional Knowledge is appropriately included in MSP processes.
+She previously spent a decade working for the Samoa Meteorological Service, in particular the Geoscience and Ocean observations.

 Dr Carolyn Lundquist